 Schedule, location, and trail passes

-Our first meeting date for the 2017 ski season will be Sunday, Jan 7.
-Our "home course" is Lebanon Hills Park in Eagan, at the location with the Visitor Center at 860 Cliff Road, Eagan, MN 55123.
-We will meet from 12:45 - 2:00 PM for eight weeks in January and February.
-If snow coverage is not adequate at Lebanon Hills, our sessions will be held at Hyland Recreation Area in Bloomington from 11:45 - 1:00 PM.
+Our first meeting date for the 2022 ski season will be Sunday, Jan 2.
+Our home venue is Lebanon Hills Park in Eagan, at the same location as the Visitor Center at 860 Cliff Road, Eagan, MN 55123.
+We are tentatively scheduled to meet from 12:45 - 2:00 PM for eight weeks in January and February.

-Our last session of the season is scheduled for Sunday, Feb 25, with members encouraged to add the Midwest Junior Ski Festival to your calendar the weekend of of March 3/4 at Wirth Park in Minneapolis.
+Our last session of the season is scheduled for Sunday, Feb 20th, with members encouraged to add the Midwest Junior Ski Festival to your calendar in March at Wirth Park in Minneapolis.

 Youth skiers under age 18 will not need a trail pass at Lebanon Hills.
 Adult skiers will need to purchase a either a daily pass for $5 or a season pass for $20.
-If we need to move to Hyland recreation area due to poor trail conditions at Lebanon Hills, ALL skiers will need a pass which is $9 per session.
+If we need to move to Hyland recreation area due to poor trail conditions at Lebanon Hills, ALL skiers age 12 and older will need a pass which was $9 per session last year.

 Registration is handled on-line by clicking on the "Register Today" link on the MYSL home page.
 Equipment rental fees (see equipment section below) can also be paid online.
 If your skier already has equipment, be sure they are "classic" style skis.
 If your skier has "skate" style skis, contact the club leader to determine if we will have access to the proper venue and coaching to support skate skiing.

 Weather and cancellation policy